Use this page to navigate the latest guidance on the virus for people in Wales

 The UK Government has set out a package of measures to protect public services, people and businesses through this period of disruption caused by COVID-19.

-Businesses in Wales could benefit from the following schemes and announcements:
+All businesses in Wales could benefit from the following schemes and announcements:

 Businesses will receive government grants worth up to 80% of wages to keep workers in jobs.
 The Coronavirus Job Retention Scheme will pay up to £2,500 per worker each month, helping those who are self-isolating or caring for loved ones.
+The scheme closes to new entrants from 1 July 2020 but to qualify employers must have placed employees on furlough by 10 June so that they’ve finished the minimum furlough period by 30 June.

 Welsh Government support for businesses

-Business support and helplines
+Further support and helplines

 HMRC tax helpline